Josh-Wickens/djangos-restaurant/README.md

 USER STORY: Log in

-- Tests have been done to see once registered if the user then uses those credentials that they can login.
+- Tests have been done to see that once registered if the user then uses those credentials that they can login.
 The login has been successful and a user can now log on to the website.

 USER STORY: Book a Table

 - Tests have been made to book a table.
-Form has been submitted and accessed the database throught the admin and can see that the booking has been confirmed and is showing in the database.
+Form has been submitted and accessed the database through the admin and can see that the booking has been confirmed and is showing in the database.

 USER STORY: Manage Booking Page